mvolkmann/blog/src/sample.md

 The htmx library is quite small ... less than 17K.
 App metrics such as "First Contentful Paint" and "Time to Interactive" see improvements due to downloading less.
-Htmx applications also provide faster interactions because time spent generating and parsing JSON is eliminated.
+Htmx applications also provide faster interactions, because time spent generating and parsing JSON is eliminated.

 The fact that htmx endpoints generate HTML, means that htmx moves a large portion of web development